dsmrreader/dsmr-reader/README.md

 ##### raspi-config #####
-Install this RaspberryPi utility.

-`sudo apt-get install raspi-config`

-Now run it: `raspi-config`.
+Install this RaspberryPi utility: `sudo apt-get install raspi-config` Now run it: `raspi-config`.

 You should see a menu containing around ten options to choose from.
 Make sure to enter the menu **5.
-Internationalisation Options** and set timezone *(I2)* to UTC.
+Internationalisation Options** and set timezone *(I2)* to `UTC`.
 This is required to prevent any bugs resulting from the DST transition twice every year.
 It's also best practice for your database backend anyway.

 You should also install any locales you require.
 Go to **5.
 Internationalisation Options** and select *I1*.
-You probably need at least English and Dutch locales: **en_US.UTF-8 UTF-8** + **nl_NL.UTF-8 UTF-8**.
-You can select multiple by pressing the spacebar and finish with TAB + Enter.
+You probably need at least English and Dutch locales: `en_US.UTF-8 UTF-8` + `nl_NL.UTF-8 UTF-8`.
+You can select multiple locales by pressing the spacebar for each item and finish with TAB + Enter.

-* If your sdcard/disk space is not yet fully utilized, select **#1 Expand Filesystem**.
+* If your sdcard/disk space is not yet fully utilized, select **1.
+Expand Filesystem**.
-* If you do not have a RaspberryPi 2, you might want to select **#8 Overclock** *(setting MODEST, 0 overvolt!)*
+* If you do not have a RaspberryPi 2, you might want to select **8.
+Overclock** -> `setting MODEST, 0 overvolt`!

-If the utility asks you whether to reboot, choose yes to reflect the changes you made.
+If the utility prompts you to reboot, choose yes to reflect the changes you made.

 ##### Extra's #####
 Running the headless Raspbian netinstall?
 You might like Bash completion.
 Check [this article](https://www.howtoforge.com/how-to-add-bash-completion-in-debian) how to do this.